skip-mev/skip-go/packages/widget/README.md

 # Skip Go Widget

-The `@skip-go/widget` package is an npm package providing a React component for a full swap interface using the [Skip API](https://skip.build/).
+The `@skip-go/widget` package is an npm package providing a React component for a full swap interface using the [Skip Go API](https://skip.build/).

 ## Installation